rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ### sendLogFile()
-<p>Send log file to destinationURI property.
-Please note that this procedure is blocking and will stop any logging while log file is being send.</p>
+Send log file to destinationURI property.
+Please note that this procedure is blocking and will stop any logging while log file is being send.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>